 Non-Confrontational or Vulnerable

 Discouraged, introspective, and submissive employees might bring the attention of bullies toward themselves.
 Very depressing, stress-related dilemmas and precarious employees are most bullied and abused not in the workplace, but also in their daily lives.

 Being Observed as Prejudicially

-All along up till this section, we have learned what workplace bullying means and who are the preferred targets.
+Bullies target people by gender, age, race, and religion.
+The reason for bullying can be a disability, illness, or a disadvantage to a person.
+Until this section, we have learned what workplace bullying means and who are the preferred targets.
 Let us see how to deal with it and what to do if you witness some of it.

 Also, we recommend that you don’t ignore it even if you are not the victim.
 Because these types of exercise are illegal, although if not stopped early can be turned over to you too.

 When witnessing this type of abuse, it is obvious and natural to feel weak and vulnerable, but there is a solution for every problem.
-So if you are experiencing any bullying, here are some tactics that can help you learn how to tackle & actions to take to stop it.
-Some actions to take when you witness bullying are;
+So if you are experiencing any bullying, here are some tactics that can help you learn how to tackle it & actions to take to stop it.
+Some activities to take when you witness bullying are;

-02- Document and collect the evidence
+02- Document and Collect The Evidence

 It is the safest option to prove yourself right, keeping on track of abusive actions.
 Try to note down the date, the time, the place, and witness that bullying.
 Remember to keep safe all the evidence related to the bullying, like notes, comments, or emails.
 These shreds of evidence will help you to prove your case.